alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced Linux.
 Everything I've learned so far is good to review.

 **Thoughts**: I have an exam tomorrow, so I studied a lot about Linux today.

+### Day 50: August 09, Saturday

+**Today's Progress**: I finished my Linux exam, and now I have another exam, so I have to study databases.

+**Thoughts**: I did really well in Linux; it's the course I'm most proficient in.
+Now I'm going to study databases.